 Postcode: WR12 7NL

-We provide thousands of pounds in grants every year to maintain churches throughout Gloucestershire, but we can only do that with your continued support.
+We provide £150,000 in grants every year to help repair, maintain and improve the churches in our region, but we can only do that with your continued support.
 Please help us continue our vital work.

 Our Support Us page discusses some of the ways you can consider helping us.
 Thank you.